Sdcrouse/crazy-coffee-concoctions-frontend/NOTES.md

 When the DOM is loaded, add "option" tags to it, each with a linked concoction.

 Later, I want to refactor how a concoction is displayed:
-  * If no coffees, creamers, other ingredients, etc. were added to the concoction, don't display the label for them
+  * If no coffees, creamers, other ingredients, etc. were added to the concoction, don't display the label for them (Update: DONE!)
   * Else if only ONE coffee, creamer, etc. was added to the concoction, the label should be singular (Coffee:)
   * Else, the label should be plural (Coffees:)